Go to Undergraduate Music | Go to Graduate Music | Go to Programs and Course Listings | Go to Ensemble Requirements by Major

 Stephen B. Knight, Lecturer, University Carillonneur

 Music study at Samford University is essentially a threefold program, including training in basic musicianship, training in specialized professional areas, and studies in the liberal arts.
-The program involves study in music performance, solo and ensemble experience, and extensive work in music theory and history.
-Specialized areas include training in skills and knowledge appropriate to the respective degree program.
-This equips the graduate to function effectively on the professional level.
-Liberal arts requirements contribute to the breadth of knowledge needed by the developing musician.
+The core of the program is musicianship-continuous study in music performance, including solo and ensemble experiences, along with extensive work in music theory.
+In specialized areas, such as teacher training, composition, and church music, requirements include training and experiences in the special skills and knowledge appropriate to the respective degree program to equip the graduate to function effectively on the professional level.
+The liberal arts requirements contribute to the breadth of knowledge appropriate for the professional musician.

-The Division of Music in the School of the Arts is an accredited institutional member of the National Association of Schools of Music, and the teacher education program is accredited by the Alabama State Department of Education.
-In addition to the academic programs, a wide variety of ensembles offer opportunities to both music and non-music majors for meaningful experiences in music making.
-University ensembles include A Cappella Choir, University Chorale, Musical Theatre Ensemble, Samford Opera, Opera Workshop, Orchestra, Wind Ensemble, Symphonic Band, Marching Band, Jazz Band, and numerous chamber ensembles.
+The Division of Music of the School of the Arts is an accredited institutional member of the National Association of Schools of Music, and the teacher education program is accredited by the Alabama State Department of Education.
+In addition to the academic program, a wide variety of ensembles offer opportunities to both music and non-music majors for meaningful experiences in music making.
+University ensembles include A Cappella Choir, Marching Band, Symphonic Band, Wind Ensemble, Samford Opera, Opera Workshop, University Chorale, Orchestra, Musical Theatre Ensemble, and numerous chamber ensembles.

 Undergraduate Programs and Requirements

 Composition Major, B.M.

 Music Major with a Concentration in Instrumental Music, B.M.E.

 Music Major with a Concentration in Vocal/Choral Music, B.M.E.

 Performance: Instrumental Music Major, B.M.

 Worship Leadership Minor *